BD2KGenomics/dcc-ops/redwood/README.md

 # Redwood

-Highly Automated Cloud Data Storage
+Cloud Data Storage

 ## Overview

 Redwood uses the ICGC Storage System to save and track data bundles in Amazon S3 or an S3-compliant data store.
 If applicable, server-side encryption is performed behind the scenes, and multipart upload/download are used to improve data transfer times.
 Each bundle of files includes a _metadata.json_ file that can be used to trigger analysis or workflow result reporting.

 ## Development Guide

 Run the system for development

 ### Set Up

-Create an S3 bucket and encryption key
+Create an S3 bucket and IAM KMS encryption key, make a note of both.
+Have the AWS access key and secret key of whichever account you want to use to run the system (probably your own) ready.

 #### On AWS
-Have the AWS access key and secret key of whichever account you want to use to run the system (probably your own) ready.

 Create an S3 bucket where the storage system will put all its data.
 - Note the name and region you use